From sun-soaked rooftops and cult brunch spots to glossy boutique stays, this is your ultimate hit list in the City of Angels.

 Gjelina Hotel

 Gjelina Hotel (also known as Vitorrja) marks the sensational Gjelina Group's first foray into hospitality.
 Just one block from the Venice Beach boardwalk, the 26-room property transforms a restored 1910s boarding house with vintage furniture, natural materials and the group's signature lived-in, artistic style.
-There's no on-site restaurant, but the original Gjelina is just a short walk away and guests receive daily breakfast credits to use at the Gjusta Bakery (order the banana cream pie).
+There's no on-site restaurant, but the original Gjelina Cali-style deli is just a short walk away.
+Guests receive daily breakfast credits to use at the Gjusta Bakery (order the banana cream pie).
 It's a quiet, beautifully designed escape that puts you close to all of Venice's chaos and character – perfect for travellers who want something stylish without the fuss.

 Silver Lake Pool & Inn